chocolatey/boxstarter/COMMITTERS.md

 ## Branch Targeting

 Please target the master branch.
 It makes it much easier to push the shiny green button on a pull request.
-If you are not sure where to target, ask.

 ## Summary
 We like to see folks contributing to Boxstarter.
 If you are a committer, we'd like to see you help from time to time with triage and the pull request process.